dr-cocktailll/severetiser/README.md

-# severetiser - a severity prediction model for maritime deficiencies using a combination of structured data and unstructured text analysis
-Here's a clean and well-structured version of your content for a GitHub README:

----

 # Maritime Deficiency Severity Prediction Model

 This repository contains a machine learning-based approach to predict the severity levels of maritime deficiencies identified during inspections.
 The model integrates structured and unstructured data to assist inspectors in prioritizing high-risk issues.